 While humans are behind cyberattacks, their targets are also human.
 This makes it essential that employees at every company remain vigilant with their online behavior to keep the entire organization safe.

-Following a set of best security practices is the best defense for front line employees.
+Following a set of best practices for cybersecurity due diligence.
+These are the best defense for front line employees.

 There are five key cybersecurity practices every employee should follow, according to Dr. White.
 He suggests cybersecurity policies should instruct every employee to:

 1. Check for phishing or other scams either online and/or with a company security representative before opening suspicious-looking emails or clicking links.
 Emails designed to attract clicks to malicious websites have become more sophisticated and realistic than ever before.

 2. Seek help or advice immediately if you think you may have unknowingly or inadvertently opened an email or clicked on a link that may not be legitimate.
 Those who hesitate may be too late.

 3. Update software whenever prompted.
 Software updates often contain security patches and should be implemented.
 Not sure it’s a legit update request?
 Check with your company’s cybersecurity point person.